Table of Contents:

 Of all the work B Lab has done for the Inclusive Economy Challenge, the single most important step we took was to survey our full staff on their experiences of our workplace.
 We conducted the survey in 2017 with the intention that survey would create opportunities for year-over-year benchmarking and to identify opportunities for staff education.
 We didn’t expect it to mark a major milestone in our understanding of our organization and the tactics we’re using to create change.

-Here’s why we think staff surveys should be on everyone’s to-do list.
+This article spells out why we think staff surveys should be on everyone’s to-do list.
 Unless otherwise indicated, all quotes come from anonymous interviews with B Lab staff of color.

 What We Learned About B Lab